 - Amazon Direct Connects.

-- Microsoft Azure Subscriptions and Virtual Networks (VNETs).
+- Microsoft Azure subscriptions and Virtual Networks (VNETs).

-- Amazon Web Services (AWS) Accounts (VPCs).
+- Amazon Web Services (AWS) accounts (Virtual Private Cloud).

 - Ingress and egress fees in and out of any public cloud environment.